data-to-insight/nvest/README.md

   That's it.
 Whether you notice any changes or not, all the data in the contacts (and events) page(s) is now updated and current.

+---

-## Important
+## Important further information

+**NVEST_Contacts_Master.xls**
-The master contact sheet is NOT where contacts data should be edited/updated.
-The data sources are where any changes/edits should be made.
+The master contact sheet itself is NOT where contacts data should be edited/updated.
+The data sources within `\NVEST\Contacts\NVEST_Contacts_Master_Processing\` are where any changes/edits should be made.
 The reason is that we refresh all the data within the contacts workbook each time we run this process.
 So the source data and not the contacts workbook is our single data source for the actual contacts related data.
 IF wanting to store person/individual specific notes, or additional data against specific records, this can be done using a user defined lookup page in which email address, and those related additional columns/data is stored against them.

 ## NVEST Events files

 The NVEST events invites/attended are recorded to assist event planning and checking we've correctly contacted all those that have registered their interest.
-When a new event is planned, the full list of current Contacts emails should be copied from the master contact sheet overview (column `email`), and pasted afresh into the same named column in the next free `event1, 2, 3,... file`.
-Do not change the file name, or file type here as it will break the onward data flow.
+When a new event is planned, the full list of current Contacts emails should be copied from the master contact sheet overview (column `email`), and pasted afresh into into the next free `event1, 2, 3,... file`. **Do not change the file name**, or file type here as it will break the onward data flow.
 These are csv files so no formatting can be stored in the file.
-Instead, in the main/master contacts sheet.... the Event1, 2, 3 heading CAN be changed to reflect the date or another decriptor for each event.
+Instead, if desired such formatting can be added in the NVEST_Contacts_Master.xls.... in this file Event1, 2, 3 heading CAN then be changed to reflect the date or another decriptor for each event.
+To be clear.... col headers can only be modified in the NVEST_Contacts_Master.xls file.

 **Key take-aways for managing events files**